AdamBoley/Project-Beergate/README.md

 #### Index views

 I have written a large number of views that render various versions of the the landing page using the index.html template.
-Each of these uses the generic Django ListView and in all cases the model is the Review model with pagination set to 4.
+A view called LandingPage acts as a base.
+LandingPage is not used to render a page directly.
+Instead, the other index views inherit from it.
+LandingPage sets the model, template_name and pagination factor, but leaves the queryset to be defined by the inheriting views.

+In previous builds, each index view defined the model, template_name, pagination factor and queryset individually.
+During the 'tidy-up' phase of development, I considered that this was a violation of DRY principles, so I set the index views to inherit from the LandingPage view, so that should I need to change the pagination factor, model or template name, I would only have to chaneg it in one place.
+Each index view only defines a unique queryset.

 The justification for these various index views is [here](#ordering)